 True to NMC's mission, graduates will take on leadership roles to positively influence the health and wellbeing of a community.

-Dr. Kindschuh added, "[The program] allows individuals to play a role in addressing the health of their community at the population level.
-For healthcare to be effective, we can’t wait to have people come to our healthcare systems; we have to go where people are.
-The Public Health Policy program gives individuals the skillset to develop population health initiatives where people live, work and play.”
+"The program allows individuals to play a role in addressing the health of their community at the population level,” Kindschuh said.
+“For healthcare to be effective, we can’t wait to have people come to our healthcare systems.
+We have to go where people are.
+The Public Health Policy program gives individuals the skill set to develop population health initiatives where people live, work and play.”

 Those with a Doctor of Education in Public Health Policy will find a host of career opportunities available to them.
 With an EdD, you can work in academic, community or healthcare settings, influencing change in any of these arenas.